dev47apps/droidcam-linux-client/README.md

 You can download and install the latest release from the official website at https://www.dev47apps.com/droidcam/linux/, along with instructions on how to update the webcam resolution and other info.

-x64 releases are also available here on GitHub at https://github.com/dev47apps/droidcam/releases
+Releases are also available here on GitHub at https://github.com/dev47apps/droidcam/releases

 Raspberry-PI instructions can be found here: https://github.com/dev47apps/droidcam/wiki/Raspberry-PI

 ## Building

-Download and install latest libjpeg-turbo 2.0.X via: https://github.com/libjpeg-turbo/libjpeg-turbo/releases
+Download and install latest libjpeg-turbo release via https://github.com/libjpeg-turbo/libjpeg-turbo/releases

 The libjpeg-turbo package should go into `/opt/libjpeg-turbo`.